rob-g2-365/waveshare_epaper_picture_frame/README.md

 Attach the battery to J4.
 PCB board is marked red for positive and black for negative.

 Attach SD card connections to J2.
 Chip select is closest to R1.
-Please double check [schematic](./docs/schematic.pdf).
+Please double-check [schematic](./docs/schematic.pdf).

 ![J2 SD Card Header](./docs/images/j2_sdcard_header.jpg)

-Attach the Waveshare ehat SPI connections to J3.
+Attach the Waveshare e-hat SPI connections to J3.
 Gray should match GRY on the board.
 Note that the BLK wire may be purple.

 ![J3 Waveshare E-hat header](./docs/images/j3_ehat_header.jpg)